openobserve/openobserve-docs/docs/docs/expose-metrics.md

 # Monitoring ZincObserve

-ZincObserve exposes prometheus metrics aout itself that allows you to monitor ZincObserve.
+ZincObserve exposes prometheus metrics about itself that allows you to monitor ZincObserve.

 endpoint: `/metrics`